 Placental tissues or membranes may remain in the uterus despite the quality of the procedure.
 This is called "retention."
 In very rare cases, a pregnancy may continue after the procedure.
+You can do a pregnancy test 4 weeks after the procedure.
 If you are worried, call us.

-Infection :
+Infection:

-Despite all the precautions, women sometimes spontaneously develop an infection of the uterus or fallopian tubes.
+Despite all the precautions, people sometimes spontaneously develop an infection of the uterus or fallopian tubes.
 If you develop one or more signs of infection, that is, fever, abdominal pain or odorous vaginal discharge, call us or see your doctor.
-An infection treated with antibiotics quickly is generally of no consequence.
+An infection treated rapidly with antibiotics is generally of no consequence.

-Hemorrhage :
+Hemorrhage: